Civil Rights & Policy

 Mr. Harvey works with clients and nonprofit and municipal organizations on various civil rights and public interest legal and policy issues.
 For example, Mr. Harvey:

-- Has been appointed to serve as independent monitor for the Newark Police Department, responsible for overseeing the NPD's compliance with a Consent Decree issued by the U.S. Department of Justice.
+- Serves as independent monitor for the Newark Police Department, responsible for overseeing the NPD's compliance with a Consent Decree issued by the U.S. Department of Justice.